 The result was not only economic hardship, but significant interruptions in education, entertainment, travel, shopping and worship.
 The funeral business boomed, however, as the nation’s annual death rate went up by approximately 25%.

-It looked like the telephone might help people carry on their lives with minimal disruption.
+like the telephone might help people carry on their lives with minimal disruption.

 1918 - It was estimated that approximately ten million Bell system telephones were in service throughout the U.S. There was that then.